Showing posts with label Dungeons and Dragons. Show all posts

 Convert or else!

 I've noticed that people come across my blog a lot while searching for help for converting Dungeons & Dragons to Castles & Crusades.
-Here are a few great resources for converting D&D to C&C (whether it's Basic, 1e, 2e, 3e, or 3.5).
-I haven't seen much about converting 4e, unfortunately.
+Here are a few great resources for converting D&D to C&C (whether it's Basic, 1e, 2e, 3e, 3.53, and not sure about 4e).

 Duke Omote's Advanced Castles & Crusades Page - This page has all kind of rules expansions that incorporate rules from various D&D editions into C&C. For example, Omote has rules for Skills and Talents (a.k.a.
 Feats) that might make converting PCs easier.
 If you are looking to convert older D&D to C&C, he has rules for Racial Classes and more.